mus-format/mus-go/README.md

 Supports the following data types: `bool`, `string`, `slice`, `byte slice`, `map`, and pointers.

-Variable-length data types (like `string`, `slice`, or `map`) are encoded as:
-`length + data`.
-You can choose binary representation for both of these parts.
+Variable-length data types (such as `string`, `slice`, or `map`) are encoded as `length + data`.
+You can select the binary representation for both these parts.
-By default, the length is encoded using Varint without ZigZag (see `...PositiveInt()` functions from the varint package).
+By default, the length is encoded using Varint without ZigZag (`...PositiveInt()` functions from the varint package).
 In this case the maximum length is limited by the maximum value of the `int` type on your system.
 This is ok for different architectures - an attempt to unmarshal, for example, too long string on a 32-bit system, will result in `ErrOverflow`.

 Let's examine how the slice type is serialized:
 ```go